roboception/rc_genicam_api/README.md

 GENICAM_GENTL64_PATH (or GENICAM_GENTL32_PATH on 32 Bit systems) must be set to path(s) that contain GenTL producers.

-This repository provides wrapper classes in a library.
+This repository provides a library with wrapper classes for the GenTL producer.
 The tools are provided as examples for showing how to use the wrapper classes and the GenICam reference implementation.

 Tools
 -----

+The tools do not offer a graphical user interface.
+They are meant to be called from a shell and controlled by command line parameters.
+Calling the tools without any parameters prints a help text on the standard output.

 * gc_info